-After reviewing 12 general travel guidebooks on Ireland from publishers that included Insights Guides, Moon Guides, Fodor’s, Frommers, Lonely Planet, National Geographic, DK Eyewitness, Michelin and Rick Steves our team has come up with our Top 3 General Guidebooks and our #1 pick for a specialty guidebooks for 2015.
+After reviewing 12 general travel guidebooks on Ireland from publishers that included Insights Guides, Moon Guides, Fodor’s, Frommers, Lonely Planet, National Geographic, DK Eyewitness, Michelin, and Rick Steves our team has come up with our Top 3 General Guidebooks and our #1 pick for specialty guidebooks for Ireland.

 Top 3 Ireland Guidebooks